Kingmaker (board game): 2022 Edition

+Due to the covid pandemic, the new edition of Kingmaker was delayed until Autumn 2022.
+The game was released initially to Kickstarter backers, before going on general sale in 2023.

 Reception

 The UK magazine Games & Puzzles published a number of reviews, starting with one in Issue 40 (September 1975) by John Humphries.
 After a lengthy examination of the Philmar edition, Humphries found the rules ambiguous, with "a number of omissions and errors."
 For example, he pointed out that although the Welsh border had an effect on the game, it was not printed on the map.
 He commented, "Practically every move requires an interpretation of the rules."
 He concluded by giving the game a poor rating of only 2 out of 6.
 A year later, the magazine had changed their mind, calling Kingmaker "Probably the best new game to reach the market in the last few years [...] one of those rare games which are as playable with two as it is with up to six (or more.)"

 In the June 1976 edition of Airfix Magazine, Bruce Quarrie had several issues with the game, starting with the rules, which he observed "could have been presented in clearer form."
 He also found that "The course of play seems to be predictable, one side, or alliance, being clearly in the ascendancy after an hour or two with little chance for a recovery by the opposition, unless they are fortunate enough to have luck beyond the law of averages."
 Quarrie's own experience was that every game ended in a stalemate, and he concluded, "To sum up, Kingmaker might be an excellent game but I cannot be certain of it!"

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer called Kingmaker "a lively multi-player game loosely based on the Wars of the Roses [...]
 Hexless and very different from the usual wargames in most respects."
 He warned that the game was "Emphatically not for those seeking a test of skill, " commenting that it "becomes riotous with half a dozen players as nobles get whizzed home to look after local rebellions, plagues lay waste to armies, pretenders to the throne cower in Calais, and sittings of Parliament dish out high offices to powerful factions."
 Palmer called the Avalon Hill edition a stronger game than the original PhilMar edition, noting that it has "better Parliament rules and other improvements, including some clarification of obscure points."